 All new Bangor University students (students commencing a new programme of study) now enrol on-line.
 Your enrolment letter or email will contain the necessary information to create your university computer and email account.
 Your university email account will be used to communicate with you for all academic and administrative purposes and it is a condition of your registration that you access this account at least once a week.

-The system will open for you from the middle of August 2020, and will only be available for a limited period (usually the end of the third week of semester one), so please ensure that you enrol promptly.
+The system will open for you from the middle of December 2020, and will only be available for a limited period (usually the end of the third week of the semester), so please ensure that you enrol promptly.
 If you are prepared, then it should not take long to complete.
 Please note that your registration at the University will not be finalised until you have completed the online process and have also provided us with proof of your identity.

 If you are a member of University staff you will have been allocated a separate student user account and will need to activate this account as instructed.

 All continuing students must re-register on-line every year,for administrative purposes only, and is not intended to be used for changing academic options (e.g. selecting or switching modules or courses, etc).
 Please see the Course Queries FAQs for guidance on academic matters.
 Once the results have been finalised for your previous academic year, you will be able to complete online re-registration (the link to that page will be visible to you in the progression message that you receive on MyBangor).
 If you have not already made arrangements to pay your tuition, or other fees, and/or have not satisfied other academic and/or administrative requirements, you will not be able to access the system and you should contact firstname.lastname@example.org for advice.

 If you need to discuss something prior to confirming your registration status, then first check our FAQ section.
 If you cannot find the answer you are looking for there,then please contact email@example.com as soon as possible explaining your position.
 If you have not re-registered by the advertised deadlines (please see above), then you will be liable for a ‘late registration’ charge.

 Please remember to quote your student ID number (500...) in all correspondence.